 |Draft Phase 3 floodplain maps now available|

-Phase 3 covers Charlotte-Mecklenburg's northeastern watersheds - the areas show in yellow on the map below.
+Phase 3 covers Charlotte-Mecklenburg's northeastern watersheds - the areas shown in yellow on the map below.
 New floodplain maps for these watersheds are now available in draft form.

 See the Phase 3 draft floodplain maps

 Public meetings about the draft Phase 3 floodplain maps for northeastern Charlotte-Mecklenburg were held in September, 2014.
 Currently, the Phase 3 draft maps are undergoing local and federal reviews.
 That process will continue through most of 2015.
 Phase 3 maps are not expected to take effect until 2016.

 Frequently asked questions about updating Charlotte-Mecklenburg's floodplain maps